Landlord accused of targeting homeless families in Delaware | Investigation

 At the time, Rogers was staying at the New Castle County Hope Center, which provides housing and support for homelessness.

-With his 90-day stay coming to an end, he told the Investigative Team his county case worker gave him contact information for Toure Henderson who claimed to run a company called Wealth of Society.
+When his 90-day stay came to an end, he told the Investigative Team his county case worker gave him contact information for Toure Henderson, who claimed to run a company called Wealth of Society.

 Wealth of Society claimed to be in the real estate, cars and construction business, according to a 2019 YouTube video.